Harpephyllum caffrum

 Distribution & Ecology

 These Trees are forest dwellers – especially in coastal and riverine forests and are common along the escarpment – up to an altitude of 1 400m.
 This tree is a southern African Endemic (restricted to a particular geographic location).
-It occurs from the Eastern Cape near Nelson Mandela Bay, KwaZulu-Natal, Mpumalanga, Northern Province and Limpopo.
-It also occurs in Eswatini (Swaziland), Zimbabwe and in southern Mozambique.
+It occurs from the Eastern Cape e.g. a good location in the Pirie forest in the heart of the attractive Amatola mountains between King William’s town and Stutterheim.
+Good specimens can also be seen alongside the river road at Port St Johns in the Eastern Cape, KwaZulu-Natal, Mpumalanga, Northern Province and Limpopo.
+It also occurs in Eswatini (Swaziland), Zimbabwe and and occurs but is rare in southern Mozambique.
 Monkeys, baboons, bats and bushpigs consume the Fruit.
-Birds, including the Trumpeter Hornbill, Knysna turaco (Knysna Loerie), Mousebirds, Barbets and African Green Pigeons eat the flesh.
-The Cape Parrots (Poicephalus robustus) have beaks with the strength to penetrate the very hard stony fruit and consume the kernel (a softer, often edible part of a nut, seed, or fruit stone contained within its shell).
-Larvae of the common Hairtail butterfly (Anthene definite definita) and the Eggar moth (Lasiocampa kollikerii) feed on the Leaves at night.
+Birds, including the medium sized Trumpeter Hornbill (Bycanistes buccinator), Knysna Loerie (Tauraco corythaix), Mousebirds, Barbets and African Green Pigeons (Treron calvus) eat the flesh.
+The Cape Parrots (Poicephalus robustus) have beaks with the strength to penetrate the very hard stony fruit and consume the kernel (a softer, often edible part of a nut, seed, or fruit stone, contained within its shell).
+Larvae of the common Hairtail butterfly (Anthene definite definita) feed on the Leaves during the day, and the Eggar moth (Lasiocampa kollikerii) at night.
 The carrot Fern Asplenium rutifolium and many epiphytic Orchids may occur on this tree.
-In low frost areas this is an attractive street tree.
+In low frost areas, this is an attractive street tree.

 Ethnobotany